-Nestlé Creating Shared Value Prize
+Creating Shared Value (CSV) Prize

-Enterprises to Support Development Initiatives
+and Social Enterprises for Rural Development Initiatives

-Enterprises to Support Development Initiatives
+and Social Enterprises for Rural Development Initiatives

 Foundation / Corporation

 - Is built on a sound and viable business model.

 The Nestlé Creating Shared Value Prize is international in scope.
 Entities may reside in any country in the world and cover programs implemented in low, middle and high-income countries that benefit underserved parts of the community.

--Entries covering programs that are already financed or supported by Nestlé S.A., affiliates, subsidiaries, joint ventures are not eligible.
+- Initiatives that are already financed or supported by Nestlé S.A., affiliates, subsidiaries, joint ventures are not eligible.

 One Entry per program is allowed.
 In the event that more than one Entry is received with the same or nearly identical submission, only the first such Entry received will be eligible.